Take note of this Trade Activity: Antero Resources Corporation (AR)

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for AR is recording 0.36 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.36.

-Let’s take a glance in the erstwhile performances of Antero Resources Corporation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 93.94%.
-Additionally, trading for the stock in the period of the last six months notably improved by 76.22%, alongside a boost of 167.88% for the period of the last 12 months.
-The shares increased approximately by 3.35% in the 7-day charts and went up by -3.80% in the period of the last 30 days.
-Common stock shares were driven by 68.52% during last recorded quarter.
+If we look into the earlier routines of Antero Resources Corporation, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 101.60%.
+Additionally, trading for the stock in the period of the last six months notably improved by 84.62%, alongside a boost of 176.49% for the period of the last 12 months.
+The shares increased approximately by 9.29% in the 7-day charts and went up by 2.83% in the period of the last 30 days.
+Common stock shares were driven by 62.73% during last recorded quarter.